If You Can Count, You Can Tame the Toxic Tension in Your Day

 In fact, most people use about 10 percent of their lungs through the course of a normal workday.
 Stop for a second and think about times in your day when you actually find yourself breathing shallowly, or holding your breath in concentration – you’ll quickly see that this observation makes a lot of sense.
 Part of the reason you, like most folks, under-utilize your lungs is because you’re holding onto a lot of tension and stress.

-Avera McKennan Fitness Center Yoga Instructor Denise Nelson coaches friends, family and clients daily on the amazing return on investment that can come from a simple breathing exercise, one that you can do every time you have a big meeting, a nerve-wrenching presentation or a big talk with your spouse or family member.
+Avera McKennan Fitness Center Mind-Body Exercise Instructor Denise Nelson coaches friends, family and clients daily on the amazing return on investment that can come from a simple breathing exercise, one that you can do every time you have a big meeting, a nerve-wrenching presentation or a big talk with your spouse or family member.

 Nelson says counting and breathing makes an impact.
 Try to inhale deeply while counting to 6, in a non-rushed fashion.
 Try to make your mind as empty as a whiteboard with no writing.
 Once you reach 6, pause.